This is a temporary duplicate of memorablemilford.com while we upgrade that site to a more mobile friendly version.

 A search function and contact information are planned to assist anyone with information or corrections.
 Until then, I will post Milford history in the Facebook pages You know you live in Milford CT if.... and Milford, Ct.
 Then & Now

-Old Post Road milestone
+Old Post Road milestone in snow

 Milford Post Road marker